Modafinil is a versatile medication.

 Using Modafinil for ADHD is simple.
 Doses of either 100 mg or 200 mg are taken by adults to offset the symptoms of ADD or ADHD.

-There are 2 ways Modafinil can be used for this condition:
+There are two ways modafinil can be used for this condition:

 1. Daily Use

-This is the most common dosing regimen for ADHD sufferers.
-A daily dose of 100 – 400 mg of modafinil can be used to reduce symptoms and increase concentration.
+This is the most common dosing regimen for ADHD patients.
+A daily dose of 100–400 mg of modafinil can be used to reduce symptoms and increase concentration.

 The problem with this is the development of tolerance.